Getting Patrons To Your Patreon Page

 For example, you can show only your hands making crafts, or you can record your screen and show speed paints if you’re a digital artist, or you can just put together a video of stock photos to go with your music if you’re a musician.

-Instagram is another very popular source of potential supporters.
+Instagram is another very popular source for getting patrons to Your Patreon page.
 Even if you’re into video, you can post screenshots, images, and even videos directly to the platform.

 Keep in mind that you cannot link to anything in an Instagram post, however you can tell people to visit your profile for a link to your Patreon page, and put a link to it in your Instagram profile.

-Tumblr is another good source for artists.
+Tumblr is another good source for artists for getting patrons to Your Patreon page.
 Posting regularly and offering tutorials and resources can get you a lot of patrons quickly if your art is good.

 Certain types of art fare better on Tumblr than others.
 Anime/manga is especially popular there, as are the more cutesy styles of art, but you can find fans of nearly any type of art there.